Monisaabaskar/code_first_girl_assignment/git_practise_log/README.md

 ### .gitignore
 A .gitignore file is a hidden file which can be used to make sure that the git will not track a list of files

+### requirements.txt
+A requirments.txt file can be used to list all the Python packages required for the current package which can later be installed with pip.
+The file can also mention the specific version of the package required for the project

+References
 [^1] [Wikipedia](https://en.wikipedia.org/wiki/GitHub)